jimporter/mike/README.md

 plugins:
   - mike:
       # these fields are all optional; the defaults are as below...
+      deploy_prefix: ''        # the root directory to put the docs in
       version_selector: true   # set to false to leave out the version selector
       css_dir: css             # the directory to put the version selector's CSS
       javascript_dir: js       # the directory to put the version selector's JS